lu-sd/personal_blog/src/content/posts/61-docker.md

 Docker's architecture is based on client-server communication, where the Docker client communicates with the Docker daemon to build, run, and manage containers.
 Here’s a breakdown of its main components:

-- 1. Docker Client
+1. Docker Client:
      The Docker client is what you interact with.
 It sends commands to the Docker daemon (e.g., docker run, docker build) via a REST API.
 The client can run on the same machine as the Docker daemon or connect to a remote one.
-- 2. Docker Daemon (dockerd)
+2. Docker Daemon (dockerd):
      The Docker daemon is the core of Docker's architecture, is the server component of Docker Engine that listens for API requests from the Docker Client (CLI or external programs) and manages the various Docker objects like images, containers, networks, and volumes.

 Docker Engine is the overarching term for the Docker platform, which includes both the Docker client and daemon, as well as additional components that help manage containerization.